HayleyFuller/python-api_challenge/README.md

 ## Instructions

-This activity is broken down into two parts, WeatherPy and VacationPy.
+This challenge is broken down into two parts

+- Part 1: WeatherPy

+- Part 2: VacationPy

 ## Part 1: WeatherPy